centrica-engineering/nucleus-docs/docs/foundations/icons.md

 - Rounded corners should make an icon feel friendly, not childish.
 - Icon should be one topic, we don't overlay or intersect an icon with another icon.
 - Text shouldn't be added to an icon as this will break accessibility.
-- Icons are only one colour, but they can be any of our colours.
+- Icons are only one colour.

 ### Icon grid